 When and Where

-We train every Monday evening (7:30pm-9:30pm) and Saturday morning (11am-1pm) at the Clarendon & Westbury Community Centre
+We train every Monday evening (7:30pm-9:30pm) at the Clarendon & Westbury Community Centre

 Belgrave Road, Dover, CT17 9RA

-You can find a map by going to “where to find us”
+You can find a map by going here.

 What to Wear